We are looking for innovative success stories in which the use of AI-based technologies play a central role

 01.

-The period for submitting candidacies has ended
+The period for submitting candidacies is now open

 The Call for Projects is aimed at organisations that have developed or adopted innovative AI-based solutions.

-Deadline to submit candidacies: April 25, 2024 at 12h p.m.
-CET
+Deadline to submit candidacies: 27 April 2026 at 12 pm CET

 02.